 What is the average living cost in Uruguay?

-On average about 70 % of the required cost of living in the US or Europe to maintain your lifestyle depending how close you get to the Punta Del Este area.
-In a supermarket in Punta Del Este on the coast you will spend double for groceries what you would pay inland in the same chain or a little grocery store.
+On average, about 70 % of the required cost of living in the US or Europe to maintain your lifestyle depends on how close you get to the Punta Del Este area.
+In a supermarket in Punta Del Este on the coast, you will spend double for groceries what you would pay inland in the same chain or a little grocery store.

-For a 2 persons household you look at the following approx. monthly utility costs:
+For a two-person household, you look at the following approx. Monthly utility costs:

 • Water: US$ 35.00